 Lesbos, Chios, Samos, and Lemnos in the North Aegean are both densely populated and moderately sized.
 Naxos is the largest island in the Cycladic archipelago.

-Symi, in the Dodecanese, with its pastel-coloured houses and quaint villages is a small Greek island that packs a lot of punch.
+Symi, in the Dodecanese, with its pastel-coloured houses and quaint villages is a small Greek island that captures the hearts of all that visit.
 Symi’s 2,580 residents are mostly involved in fishing, tourism, and agriculture.

 The island has soared in popularity in recent years.
 Many people are choosing to visit it as part of a Greek island-hopping adventure.